 2. Obtain correct documents for the shipment:

 a.
-Your cover letter to Matson’s Lab describing the sample.
+A cover letter to Matson’s Lab describing the sample.

 b.
-A “Commercial Invoice” with a uniqe number assigned by you (for your records only), your contact information, Matson’s Lab contact information, quantity and value of all the teeth in the sample.
-Download invoice (PDF).
-(We recommend using a value of $0.01 per tooth; no item can have a value of $0.00.)
+A “Commercial Invoice” with a unique number assigned by you (for your records only), your contact information, Matson’s Lab contact information, and quantity and value of all the teeth in the sample: Download invoice (PDF).
+We recommend using a value of $0.01 per tooth; no item can have a value of $0.00.
 For example:

 Common and scientific name

 PLEASE EMAIL A COPY OF THE COMMERCIAL INVOICE TO MATSON’S UPON COMPLETION.
 We will use it for verification when we are contacted by USFWS during inspection.